swordfishtr/35PokesExtension/README.md

 ### Firefox

-Get it from AMO: (to be added)
+Get it from AMO: https://addons.mozilla.org/en-US/firefox/addon/35-pokes-extension/

 ### Chrome

-Get it from the releases tab: (to be added)
+- Download this repo as zip and uncompress it.

+- Enable developer mode in `chrome://extensions/` and load unpacked the extension.

 ## Roadmap